ExpressAI/DataLab/docs/add_new_datasets.md

 ## 1. Clouding your raw dataset
 Put your dataset into a server with downloadable links.
-For example, you can place your datasets in this shared gdrive [folder](https://drive.google.com/drive/folders/1JttBMEoUmVZ8wF7Qa6C8h32XJpqEOd7u?usp=sharing)
+For example, you can place your datasets in gdrive [folder](https://drive.google.com/drive/folders/1JttBMEoUmVZ8wF7Qa6C8h32XJpqEOd7u?usp=sharing) (But you don't need to put your data here since this is just one example.)

 ## 2. Get the downloadable url for datasets